Core Idea

 For 290,000 years, modern humans were just large mammals scattered across landscapes in small groups, constrained by the basic biological reality that energy is finite and populations are regulated by resource availability.
 We followed the same ecological rules as all animals, competing for limited resources with the outcomes you’d expect from density dependence.

 Then we discovered concentrated sunlight buried in the ground, called it coal, oil, natural gas, and everything changed.
-Not because we evolved or became inherently superior, but because we stumbled upon a massive energy subsidy that allowed us to cheat on our own biology.
+We stumbled upon an enormous energy subsidy.
+It let us cheat on our own biology.
+Evolution had nothing to do with it.

 The Haber-Bosch process alone, converting atmospheric nitrogen into fertiliser using fossil fuel energy, supports nearly half the current global population.
 Remove that energy pulse, and we return to being large mammals competing for resources, subject to the same ecological laws we’ve temporarily suspended.